Web Captioner lets you display open event captioning in your browser. Just bring a microphone.

 Copy chrome://settings/content/microphone into the location bar, hit enter, and remove webcaptioner.com if it got added to the block list.
 Then reload this page and try again.

 vMix is a popular software video mixer and switcher.
-As an alternative to using desktop capture and capturing the whole browser window, you can send just text content directly to vMix and display it in a title input.
-This would allow you to use vMix's font controls to style captioned text and run Web Captioner in the background.
-Read the blog post about sending captions to vMix for more information.
+You can send text directly to vMix and display it in a title input.
+You can then use vMix's font and color controls to style captioned text.
+Visit the Help Center for more information.

 The Web Captioner Connector extension enables your browser to send commands to vMix running on your computer or somewhere else on the network.

 Could not connect.
-Check to make sure that vMix is running, Web Controller is enabled, and that the Web Controller address above is correct.
+Check to make sure that vMix is running, web controller in vMix is enabled, and that the web controller address above is correct.

 Recognize speech in another language.